skontar/update-checker/README.md

 and yellow/red icon (for regular/security updates).
 As a default it only cares about security updates and checks every 4 hours.

+It also checks if either 'screen' or 'tmux' is installed and uses it for calling 'dnf upgrade', so if X server crashes during the update process, it continues independently.
+It is highly recommended to install either.

+See https://goo.gl/hOFxid for one instance of a problem when crashing X server crashed the update process and corrupted RPM database.
+Better to be safe than sorry.

+To make mouse scrolling working in 'screen', add the following line to '~/.screenrc':

+    termcapinfo xterm* ti@:te@

+To make mouse scrolling working in 'tmux', add the following line to '~/.tmux.conf':

+    set -g terminal-overrides 'xterm*:smcup@:rmcup@'

+*or*

+    set -g mouse on

 ## Installation